phaserjs/phaser-ce/README.md

 ### Updates

+* Group#checkProperty now returns false if the `child` argument is not a child of the Group.
+Use Phaser.Utils.checkProperty instead to check a property value on any object.
 * `/docs` and `/resources` were removed from the NPM package, which is now much smaller.

 ### Bug Fixes